-On March 31, 2016, the Company's Board of Directors approved amendments to the Incentive Plan which would, among other things, increase the maximum number of common shares which may be issued under the Incentive Plan from 7,042,150 to 14,318,671.
-Such amendments are subject to approval of the shareholders of the Company at the annual and special meeting of shareholders to be held on May 12, 2016.
+At the annual and special meeting of shareholders of the Company held on May 12, 2016, the shareholders approved amendments to the Incentive Plan which, among other things, increased the maximum number of common shares which may be issued under the Incentive Plan from 7,042,150 to 14,318,671.
 The Option Plan is a "rolling plan" which provides that the aggregate number of common shares which may be reserved for issuance under the Option Plan is limited to not more than 10% of the aggregate number of common shares outstanding.
 However, each of the Incentive Plan and the Option Plan provide that under no circumstances shall there be common shares issuable under such plan, together with all other security-based compensation arrangements of the Company, which exceed 10% of the aggregate number of common shares outstanding.